-Eager to read Data Feminism, by Catherine D'Ignazio and Lauren F. Klein, or Invisible Women by Caroline Criado-Perez?
-Our FREE study guides can serve as a supporting resource to help you absorb key themes and definitions.
+Eager to read Data Feminism, Invisible Women, or Algorithms of Oppression?
+Our FREE study guides can serve as a supporting resource to help you absorb key themes and concepts.

 "Data Feminism is a way of thinking about data that’s informed by direct experience, commitment to action, and intersectional feminist thought."

 "The truth is that around the world, women continue to be disadvantaged by a working culture that is based on the ideological belief that male needs are universal."

 - Caroline Criado-Perez, Invisible Women: Data Bias in a World Designed for Men